annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-06-RISC-V-with-Hypervisor-Extension-on-QEMU.markdown

 $ make NO_PYTHON=1 NO_YAML=1 DESTDIR=$SYSROOT PREFIX=/usr LIBDIR=/usr/lib64/lp64d install-lib install-includes
 ```

+> Note: check if $SYSROOT is pointing to the correct location.
+It should be something like `.../riscv/sysroot/`.

 Then clone and build kvmtool
 ```
 $ git clone https://git.kernel.org/pub/scm/linux/kernel/git/will/kvmtool.git